Aslemammad/Aslemammad/README.md

 - <a href='https://virgool.io/@Aslemammad'>Virgool</a>

 ### 🛠 Contribution
-Feel free to contribute my project, You'll make me so happy with you contributes to my projects.
+Feel free to contribute my project, You'll make me so happy.

 ### 📄 Resume
-You can see my Job resume <a href='https://github.com/Aslemammad/Aslemammad/blob/master/Resume.md'>here</a>.
+You can see my resume <a href='https://github.com/Aslemammad/Aslemammad/blob/master/Resume.md'>here</a>.
 ### Contact
 - <a href='https://t.me/aslemammad'>Telegram</a>